-Access-to-services indicators were considered from the patient and caregiver experience of care perspective when involving only one setting ('Increase the number of complex patients with regular and timely access to a primary care provider') and from the care coordination perspective when involving two or more care settings ('Reduce time from referral to home care visits', 'Reduce the time from primary care referral to specialist consultation' and 'Ensure primary care follow-up within 7 days of discharge from an acute care setting').
-They were not considered 'patient care' indicators because, in this case, they are not related to specific outcomes or processes of patient care.
+Indicators related to access to services were considered from the patient and caregiver experience of care perspective when involving only one setting ('Increase the number of complex patients with regular and timely access to a primary care provider') and from the care coordination perspective when involving two or more care settings ('Reduce time from referral to home care visits', 'Reduce the time from primary care referral to specialist consultation' and 'Ensure primary care follow-up within 7 days of discharge from an acute care setting').
+They were not considered as 'patient care' indicators because in this case they are not related to specific outcomes or processes of patient care.

-Indicators aimed at reducing unnecessary hospital use were considered under the 'appropriate use of resources' domain ('Reduce the number of ED visits for patients with conditions best managed elsewhere', 'Reduce unnecessary admissions to hospitals' and 'Achieve an ALC rate of 9 per cent or less').
-Although they may also be related to adverse patient outcomes and inadequate coordination of care, the indicators, in this case, are directly related to the cost of providing services in the hospital settings, and not to the associated patient outcomes or mechanisms for patient discharge.
+Indicators aimed at reducing unnecessary hospital use were considered under the 'adequate use of resources' domain ('Reduce the number of ED visits for patients with conditions best managed elsewhere', 'Reduce unnecessary admissions to hospitals' and 'Achieve an ALC rate of 9 per cent or less').
+Although they may also be related to adverse patient outcomes and inadequate coordination of care, the indicators in this case are directly related to the cost of providing services in the hospital settings, and not to the associated patient outcomes or mechanisms for patient discharge.

-From the perspective of alignment with the value framework, most current MOHLTC indicators are associated with care coordination and appropriate use of resources.
+From the perspective of alignment with the value framework, most current MOHLTC indicators are associated with care coordination and adequate use of resources.
+This situation is expected for a program in its initial phases of development and it also relates to provincial data availability.
 There is a shortage of indicators reflecting the impact of Health Links at the population level.
 Here, a convenient starting point may be the development of indicators on health outcomes specific to the target population of high users.
 There is also a need to develop additional indicators related to patient outcomes and safety, and patient and caregiver experience.